Do the Math, Don’t Rule Out Cards with Big Annual Fees

 Instant Discount Through Travel Credits

 The Chase Sapphire Reserve’s $450 annual fee is misleading.
 It’s actually more like $150.
 That’s because the card comes with a $300 annual credit that applies automatically to any travel purchase.
 Whether it’s a plane ticket, Uber ride, hotel reservation or more, any purchase coded as travel qualifies.
 This travel credit is among the most flexible and lucrative in the points and miles world.
-Get more information about this card and other travel rewards cards here.

 You get similar kickbacks with the American Express Platinum Card, which comes with a $550 annual fee.
 You can apply $200 toward travel fees like baggage and seat assignment, and another $200 to Uber rides over the course of a year.
-Learn more about this card and other travel rewards cards here.

 Needless to say, you won’t find these benefits on a no-annual-fee card, or even a more modestly priced card.
 So while an annual fee of $450 or more may give you sticker shock, you have to factor this immediate discount in.

 Lounge Access & More

 Even an occasional traveler can squeeze hundreds of dollars in extra value out of a big-fee card.
 It starts with credits that cover Global Entry or TSA PreCheck registration.
 These programs are your pass to skip the long lines at airport security and immigration.
 You get this perk with top-dollar cards like the Chase Sapphire Reserve and American Express Platinum as well as some cheaper cards, including one no annual fee card.

 Seeing as a Global Entry membership costs $100 for five years, your effective annual fee on a card like the Chase Sapphire Reserve or American Express Platinum card is getting even lower.

 Thrifty Tip: Read our guide on Global Entry vs PreCheck to decide which program makes the most sense for you.